Cyberkonark/Active-Directory-Project/README.md

 Navigate back to the Linux machine. `crowbar -h` to get more information about the Crowbar tool.
 Run `crowbar -b rdp -u tsmith -C passwords.txt -s 192.168.10.100/32`.
 If a password listed in `passwords.txt` matches a password assigned to the user-specified, you will get a success message with the password attributed to the specified user.
 ### *5. Analyze Attack Using Splunk*
 We can view all activity of this endpoint using `index=endpoint`, and if we know something happened to Terry's account we can also add `tsmith`.
 We will notice when we scroll down and select `EventCode` there are 3 events, and one stands out.
 Value `4625` stands out because it occurred 20 times.
 A quick Google search (https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/auditing/event-4625) verifies that this is 60 counts of an account failing to log on.
 When investigating further, it can be noted that all of the counts are occurring at approximately the same time which is an indication of brute force activity.
 We also notice an event code `4624` which when is looked into (https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/auditing/event-4624) we know is an indication of a successful logon.
 We can expand this event by clicking "Show all x lines", and we can then see the soruce of this logon.
-### *6. Run Tests on the Target Machine using Atomic Red Team (ART)*
-Open Powershell as administrator.
-Run `Set-ExecutionPolicy Bypass CurrentUser` > `Y`.
-Click the up arrow located at the bottom right of your window.
-Windows Security > Virus & threat protection > Manage Settings > Add or Remove Exclusions > Add an exclusion > Folder > This PC > Local Disk (C:).
-Now navigate back to PowerShell and run `IEX ( IWR 'https://raw.githubusercontent.com/redcanaryco/invoke-atomicredteam/master/install-atomicredteam.ps1' -UseBasicParsing);` followed by `Install-AtomicRedTeam -getAtomics` and `Y`.<br><br>Now navigate to the (C:) drive > AtomicRedTeam > Atomics.
-We can also navigate to https://attack.mitre.org/ in order to view adversary attacks and techniques, as well as use it as a key for the "T" values.
-Run `Invoke-AtomicTest T1136.001` to T1136 is a persistence, create local account test.
-After running this test and checking Splunk, we can see that no events popped up with the `NewLocalUser` that was created.
-This is excellent because we have just identified a gap in our protection.
-We can continue this with as many tests as we please.
-This makes Atomic Red Team very valuable for an organization.

 ### *Summary*
 You have reached the end of the walk-through!
 With the conclusion of the last part of this step-by-step walk-through, you should have a successful setup and communication between 4 Virtual Machines: Windows 10 Target Machine, Kali Linux Attacker Machine, Splunk, and Windows Servers.
 You should be able to view events with Splunk, test Splunk functionality and defense using Crowbar brute force password cracker, and more. <br><br>
-### Very special thank you to MyDFIR on YouTube for the tutorial.
-I learned a lot during this process and was able to apply my theoretical knowledge and gain invaluable practical experience.
-Check his channel out for more tutorials here: https://www.youtube.com/@MyDFIR